bluejekyll/blog/_posts/2018-03-18-multicasting-in-rust.md

 }
 ```

 Now if you run `cargo test` we'll see that at least our addresses are in scope.
-Now let's add some the listener.
+Now let's add the listener.
 First we're going to start with our boiler plate for the thread:

 ```rust
 use std::sync::{Arc, Barrier};